 Model a binary dependent response variable as a relationship between one or more explanatory variables by fitting a logistic regression model.

-summary output of a linear model created in R. More details on this output can be found in the R documentation for
+glm created in R. The summary includes the estimated coefficients and their standard errors, z-score, and p-values.
+More details on this output can be found in the R documentation for

 |outcome_var||Yes||Column Input.
 Text, Boolean, Integer||A binary variable to be used as the dependent variable in the model.|